The Shower – Thermal Conductivity of Shampoo and Conditioner

 Measurements and equipment

 Testing was performed at room temperature, approximately 22 °C, and the tested sample volumes were roughly 15 ml.
-The instrument configuration was MP-2 and ASTM D7896-19 compatible sensor THW-L3.
+The instrument configuration was MP-2 and ASTM D7896 compatible sensor THW-L3.
 Default THW-L3 test parameters were used, and optimum heating power was determined by the instrument.
-Since both conditioner and shampoo contain a lot of salt and therefore have has a relatively high electrical conductivity, the temperature probe on the sensor was coated to prevent erroneous temperature readings.
+Since both conditioner and shampoo contain a lot of salt and therefor have has a relatively high electrical conductivity, the temperature probe on the sensor was coated to prevent erroneous temperature readings.

 THW-L3 sensor with MP-2 and shampoo and conditioner